Health Insurance

 Preventive benefits are designed to keep people healthy by providing screening for early detection of certain health conditions or to help prevent illnesses.
 The ACA requires that plans except grandfathered plans cover many preventive services with no out-of-pocket costs (meaning no deductibles, co-payments, and coinsurance).
 Some of these covered preventive services are:

-Unless an insurer does not have an in-network provider to perform a particular preventive service, plans are permitted to charge for these preventative services when performed by an out-of-network provider.
+Unless an insurer does not have an in-network provider to perform a particular preventive service, plans are permitted to charge for these preventive services when performed by an out-of-network provider.

 For more detailed information about covered preventive service, visit the federal government’s website at https://www.healthcare.gov/coverage/preventive-care-benefits.